Indian name: Telugu

 Telugu people have a different naming style from the rest of India.
 The family name is a genitive case, hence stands first, which is followed by personal name.
-This practice of placing family name first is also seen in Chinese and Hungarians.
+This practice of placing family name first is also seen in Chinese, Japanese, Koreans, Vietnamese and Hungarians.

-Thus "Family name (surname), Given name" format is contrasted from North India where family name typically appears last or other parts of South India where family names are little used.
-This might cause confusion to varying degree within India and rest of the world.
+This "Family name (surname), Given name" format differs from that used in North India, where the family name typically appears last.
+This practice also contrasts with that of other parts of South India, where family names are little used.
+These differences can sometimes cause confusion within India and rest of the world.

 Occasionally, caste name is also suffixed at the end.
 For example, Neelam Sanjiva Reddy, where Neelam is the family name, Sanjiva is the given name, and Reddy is the caste name.

 Occasionally, some Telugu names may follow a slightly different convention where two personal names are given along with a family name.
-In the name, Amara Vishnu Dev, Amara is the family name and Vishnu Dev are the given names.
+In the name, Aakula Anjaneya Prasad, Aakula is the family name and Anjaneya Prasad are the given names.

-Muslims however have family names expressed at the end of their names.
+Telugu Muslims, however, typically have family names expressed at the end of their names.